westonstearns/courses-googlevis-weston/chapter1.md

 However, in this exercise you will be required to do it with the [`join()`](http://www.rdocumentation.org/packages/adehabitatMA/html/join.html) function from the [`plyr()`](http://www.rdocumentation.org/packages/plyr/functions/plyr) package.
 You can read more on how to use the `join` function by typing `?join` in your console.

 *** =instructions
-- The code to rename the column name "Value" to "GDP" for the `gdp` dataset is provided.
-Now rename the column name "Value" in the other two datasets to respectively "Population" and "Life Expectancy".
+- The code to rename the column name "Value" to `"GDP"` for the `gdp` dataset is provided.
+Now rename the column name "Value" in the other two datasets to respectively `"Population"` and `"Life Expectancy"`.
 - Use `plyr()` and its `join()` function to merge our three data frames into one data frame `development`.
 In this case, you want to join on all common variables: "Country" and "Year".
 Joining on all common variables means the `by` argument is not required.

 *** =hint